CyphrRiot/ArchRiot/README.md

 Turn a fresh Arch installation into a fully-configured, beautiful, and modern development system based on Hyprland by running a single command.

-ArchRiot is an even more opiniated setup and was originally a fork of [DHH's amazing Omarchy](https://github.com/basecamp/omarchy) with extensive customizations focused on privacy, development productivity, and clean aesthetics.
+ArchRiot is an even more opiniated setup and was originally a unique rice and then a fork of [DHH's Omarchy](https://github.com/basecamp/omarchy) installer with extensive customizations focused on privacy, development productivity, and clean aesthetics.

 _Created by a hacker, cypherpunk, and crypto/blockchain expert with decades of experience running Linux and Unix - this is the system I've always wanted._